inversify/inversify-basic-example/README.md

 The warriors own a weapon and are tagged with some metadata.

 ![](uml.png)

-The metadata is used to link a warrior to a civilization: `japanese` or `chinese`.

 We use some constraints `whenTargetNamed` and `whenParentNamed` to indicate which `Weapon` should be injected into and implementation of `Warrior` and which implementation